Should I buy travel insurance for my parents coming to visit me in Canada?

 Can I buy insurance for my visiting parents?

 There are many different types of insurance policies that can cover different aspects of a trip.
-Here are some of the most common ones.
+Here are six of the most common types of travel insurance.

 What is a super visa?